A document is worth a structured record: Principled inductive bias design for document recognition: Related Work

 \textit{Heuristic full information extraction.} Full information extraction (i.e., transcription) involves not just extracting relevant symbols and shapes but also their corresponding relationships.
 To achieve this, incomplete information extraction methods have been extended by post-hoc heuristic symbol assembly steps, for example, in UML diagrams \cite{huber2020work}, or sheet music \cite{hajic_towards_2018}.

-\textit{Narrow end-to-end information extraction.} Recent methods employ sequence-to-sequence approaches to learn record extraction end-to-end for \emph{single} types of documents.
+\textit{Narrow end-to-end information extraction.} Many methods employ sequence-to-sequence approaches to learn robust record extraction end-to-end for \emph{single} types of documents.
 These records follow either an explicit sequential structure, as in text recognition \cite{li_trocr_2023}, or an implicit sequential structure inherent to ordered tree structures through their universal address system \cite[chapter 11.3]{rosen_discrete_2013}, as in mathematical expressions \cite{schmitt-koopmann_mathnet_2024} and visual language understanding \cite{lee_pix2struct_2023}.
 The authors of \cite{rios-vila_sheet_2024} apply end-to-end information extraction to general sheet music, where their record representation follows an (approximately) sequential structure.
+Moving beyond sequential biases, a few recent approaches have begun to apply image-to-graph architectures \cite{cong2023reltr,shit2022relationformer} to directly extract nonlinear relational structures from technical drawings, such as general graphs from piping and instrumentation diagrams (P\&IDs) \cite{sturmer2025engineering} and simplified geometric graphs from floor plans \cite{hu2024raster}.

 \textit{Broad end-to-end information extraction.} Recent works also include early attempts at building document foundation models \cite{zhang2024document}, which can extract text, lists, tables, equations, music notation, and charts from entire documents \cite{wei2024general,poznanski2025olmocr,wang2024qwen2,hamdi2025vista} or parts of documents \cite{blecher2023nougat,hu2024mplug}.
 Those models follow the natural reading order, assuming an approximately sequential record structure, explaining the success of adapting sequence-to-sequence methods to respective document types.
 Scaling such models to less sequential document types would require either massive amounts of training data (with massive compute due to a noisy training signal) to learn the respective structure from the data alone \cite{stadelmann2022data, luley2023concept}, or else need to be equipped with appropriate but still broad inductive biases to be efficient \cite{tuggener2024so}.